 Notes

-For gluten free, use a gluten-free flour blend and gluten-free chickpea pasta, such as Banza.
+For gluten-free, use a gluten-free flour blend and gluten-free chickpea pasta, such as Banza.
+May also use regular gluten-free pasta shells.

-For dairy free, use an unsweetened dairy-free milk in place of the milk, canned coconut milk in place of the half and half, and a dairy-free shredded cheese.
+For dairy-free, use unsweetened dairy-free milk instead of whole or 2% milk, canned coconut milk in place of half and half, and dairy-free shredded cheese.

 Nutrition Information